American Women's Hospitals Service: After WWI

 Although the armistice was signed a year later, the ensuing local wars, revolutions, earthquakes, famine and millions of destitute refugees meant that medical assistance remained urgently needed around the world.
-AWH expanded its service at home and multiple countries abroad in order to address the thousands who looked for help.
+AWHS expanded its service at home and multiple countries abroad in order to address the thousands who looked for help.
+Under the leadership of Esther Pohl Lovejoy, the AWHS transitioned from wartime care to long-term humanitarian support.
+Facilities that had relocated to Luzancy during the war continued to operate to treat infectious diseases and support communities as they recovered.